Li-Heng-LH/kotlin101/kotlin101/CheatSheet.md

   * Functions in Kotlin are first class citizens.
   * Kotlin has function types
   * trailing lambdas
-  * common operations are extension functions, no need to convert to 'stream'
+  * common operations are **extension functions**:
+    * no need to convert to 'stream'
+    * no need to 'collect'
+  * powerful, overloaded common operations

 &nbsp;